-Even if you’re experienced hikers, an adventure elopement is a bit of a different animal.
-Having someone experienced with the local hiking trails, familiar with what a wedding day entails, and someone who is an avid hiker is your best resource for finding out more about an adventure elopement.
+Even if you’re experienced trekkers, a hiking elopement is a bit of a different animal.
+Having someone experienced with the local hiking trails, familiar with what a wedding day entails, and someone who is an avid hiker is your best resource for finding out more about a hiking elopement.
 It also helps if that person happens to love photography, people, and the great outdoors; I’m here for it all!

 Helping couples plan their hiking elopement accomplishes many things; it helps you gain a deeper understanding of what the day is going to look like, how many miles they realistically want to hike, the different scenery options, the times for the best lighting and so much else!

 • CHOOSE YOUR DISTANCE & ELEVATION

 Before choosing your spot, let’s talk a little bit about how hiking elopements are a bit different from an average day on the trails.

 This is not the day for an all-day endurance hike.
 As much as you might love to hike, you don’t want to be doing it all day on your wedding day!
 Your hiking elopement will be more than just hiking; it will also include things like changing clothes, saying your vows, and taking photos; sometimes in more than one location.
 Exploring the surrounding areas and drinking some beers!
 As a rule of thumb, a 3-5 miles round trip hiking elopement is perfect.

 Even experienced hikers can get out of breath here!
 If you’re from a place that’s just above sea level, you can be unprepared for what the change in altitude means.
 Headaches, nausea, and lightheadedness can happen even at our lowest elevations if you’re not acclimated.
 Plan to arrive at least a few days (a week is even better!)
 Hang out, enjoy the beauty and drink a lot of water.